Manage data links

 -

-: Elements that don't contain the most recent linked Excel data and elements that don't have their data source open.
+: Elements that don't contain the most recent linked Excel data and elements with disconnected data links (see Restore disconnected data links).

 -